taislin/cosmotactics/README.md

     cd CosmoTactics
     ```

-    Or you can download it manually or through GitHub Desktop.

 2.  **Install Server:**
     This project has no dependencies (the only real dependency is [rot.js](https://ondras.github.io/rot.js/hp/), which is included in a minified version).
 All you need is a webserver, three options below:

-    2.1.
-You can install Node.js from [the official website](https://nodejs.org/en/download), then run the game on the console:
+    -   You can install Node.js from [the official website](https://nodejs.org/en/download), then run the game on the console:

         `node server.js`

-    2.2.
-If you have Python installed, you can run it with:
+    -   If you have Python installed, you can run it with:

         `python -m http.server -b localhost 8125`

-    2.3.
-Download one of the many webserver tools around (they're small executables), and put it on the main directory.
+    -   Download one of the many webserver tools around (they're small executables), and put it on the main directory.

     This will start a server, usually accessible at `http://127.0.0.1:8125/`.
 Open this URL in your web browser.